-The Janus Henderson UK Responsible Income Fund aims to provide an income with the potential for capital growth over the long term (5 years or more).
-The fund seeks a responsible approach to investing in UK companies by incorporating environmental, social and governance (ESG) factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.
+The Janus Henderson Global Responsible Managed Fund aims to provide capital growth over the long term (5 years or more).
+The fund seeks a responsible approach to investing in the shares and bonds of global companies by incorporating environmental, social and governance (ESG) factors in investment decisions and by avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.